Healthy Life Trainer

 Galaktoboureko - Greek Custard Pie

-Custard Pie with Syrup or Galaktoboureko is a traditional Greek dessert made with crispy golden brown filo sheets filled with creamy custard, sprinkled with melted butter and topped with flavoured syrup.
+This custard Pie with Syrup, or Galaktoboureko, is a traditional Greek dessert featuring crispy golden brown filo sheets filled with creamy custard and drizzled with simple syrup.

 Greek Custard Pie With Syrup (Galaktoboureko)